wp-plugins/plugnedit/readme.txt

 Responsive Design, Adaptive Design, Fluid or Fixed Layout?
 </em></strong>

-All have their benefits, however if you use the wordpress editor in a responsive template all your pages will be responsive and you lose the benefit of creating Fixed, fluid and Adaptive layouts.
+All have their benefits, however if you use the wordpress editor in a responsive template all your pages will be responsive and you lose the benefit of creating Fixed, Fluid and Adaptive layouts.
-Plugnedit allows you to create fixed, fluid and adaptive layouts, along with the responsive pages in any wordpress site.
+Plugnedit allows you to create fixed, Fluid and Adaptive layouts, along with the responsive pages in any wordpress site.
 The visual editor works like a graphic design or desktop publisher program; more then a visual HTML editor allowing for drag and drop placement of items on a fixed page layout.

 <strong>What is plugNedit? </strong>